-The team at the Fraud Advisory Panel have drawn up a list of invaluable tips which can help you to recover your money if you have already been a victim.
+The team at the Fraud Advisory Panel has drawn up a list of invaluable tips that can help you to recover your money if you have already been a victim.
 For more, please download this PDF.

 By checking your report, you will access details relating to all of your credit accounts, including who they are with and when they were opened.
 If you find any entries which you do not recognise, it is absolutely essential that you query these immediately.

 If you believe that you have been victim to either identity fraud or identity theft, please click on the following link to find out the steps which must be taken – https://www.actionfraud.police.uk/a-z-of-fraud/identity-fraud-and-identity-theft